chef/chef-oss-practices/policies/code-of-conduct.md

 We value the participation of each member of the community and want all participants to have an enjoyable and fulfilling experience.
 Accordingly, all participants are expected to show respect and courtesy to other participants at any Progress Chef-related events or digital spaces, whether officially sponsored by Progress or not.

-To make clear what is expected: all employees, delegates, participants, speakers, exhibitors, organizers, and volunteers at any Progress Chef event or Progress-managed digital space are required to conform to the following Code of Conduct.
+To make clear what is expected: all employees, delegates, participants, speakers, exhibitors, organizers, and volunteers at **any Progress Chef event** or engaged in **any Progress-managed digital space** are required to conform to the following Code of Conduct.
 Organizers and moderators will enforce this code wherever appropriate.

 ## Code of Conduct
 Progress is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, age, disability, physical appearance, body size, race, veteran status, immigration status, or religion.
 We do not tolerate harassment of event/digital community participants in any form.